NLnetLabs/rotonda/design docs/design-fiq.md

     // Since all the terms mentioned here always return
-    // `accept`, all of the chain will be run. filter set-irrdb-communities for route {
+    // `accept`, all of the chain will be run. filter set-irrdb-communities for route: Route {
         (
             irrdb-valid and
             irrdb-more-specific and